gszauer/PixelPlacer/README.md

 # PixelPlacer

 A raster graphics editor built in minimal C++ with automatic memory management.
+Runs natively on Linux and in the browser via WebAssembly.

 ![Screenshot](screenshots/screenshot.png)

-Built with Claude Code Max 4.5.
+Built with Claude Code Opus 4.5.
 I never read or reviewed any of this code.

 ## Key Features